raganwald/raganwald.github.com/_posts/2016-04-15-laziness-is-a-virtue.md

 With those in hand, we can write a generator that maps an iterable to a sequence of values with every `nth` element changed to `null`:[^genuine]

-[^genuine]: This is the simplest and most naïve implementation that is recognizably identical to the written description: *We start with a table of numbers (e.g., 2, 3, 4, 5, . . . ) and progressively cross off numbers in the table until the only numbers left are primes.
-Specifically, we begin with the first number, p, in the table, and: 1.
-Declare p to be prime, and cross off all the multiples of that number in the table, then 2.
-Find the next number in the table after p that is not yet crossed off and set p to that number; and then repeat from step 1.* In [The Genuine Sieve of Eratosthenes](https://www.cs.hmc.edu/~oneill/papers/Sieve-JFP.pdf), Melissa E. O’Neill describes how to write a lazy functional sieve that is much faster than this implementation, although it abstracts away the notion of crossing off multiples from a list.
+[^genuine]: This is the simplest and most naïve implementation that is recognizably identical to the written description.
+In [The Genuine Sieve of Eratosthenes](https://www.cs.hmc.edu/~oneill/papers/Sieve-JFP.pdf), Melissa E. O’Neill describes how to write a lazy functional sieve that is much faster than this implementation, although it abstracts away the notion of crossing off multiples from a list.

 {% highlight javascript %}
-function * nullEveryNth (n, iterable) {
+function * nullEveryNth (skipFirst, n, iterable) {
   const iterator = iterable[Symbol.iterator]();

+  yield * take(skipFirst, iterator);

   while (true) {
     yield * take(n - 1, iterator);

     const { done, value } = iterator.next();
     if (done) return;

     yield null;
   }
 }